 Among these agencies, submitting a request for a Level I background check is fairly easy for both personal and professional reasons.
 However, a Level II background check where a person’s fingerprints are taken is only for professional reasons like a new job or for obtaining certain licenses like doctors, teachers, and concealed carry permits.

-While various local law enforcement agencies provide great ways to view someone’s criminal history, there is a statewide agency that provides access to South Carolina public records to any interested party.
-Known as the South Carolina Law Enforcement Division or SLED, the agency has access to criminal records sent in from counties across the state.
+While various local law enforcement agencies provide great ways to view someone’s criminal history, there is a statewide agency that provides access to South Carolina public criminal records for anyone interested party.

 SLED has two methods of getting a background check done.
 The easiest and fastest method is by using the online portal the agency offers to conduct an instant check at home.